 Michaela is a versatile educator and performer.
-She has experience with voice, piano, flute, saxophone, ukulele, and so many more instruments.
+She has experience with voice, piano, flute, saxophone, ukulele, violin, and other instruments.
 She played her first instrument, flute, at age 10 which cemented her love for music.
 She spent four years studying at the University of Massachusetts Dartmouth where she learned about music education.
 She enjoys inspiring music in communities and has spent time playing with many community bands, orchestras and choirs such as the Marion Community Band and UMass Dartmouth’s Community Band.

 Michaela has a love for teaching and sharing her passion with others, and has taught private lessons for a number of years before joining House of Jam in January of 2021.
 She brings her passion for all types of music to her lesson plans, and incorporates everything from Billie Eilish to Beethoven in her teaching.
 Her unique style and flavor keeps her students wanting to learn and improve for years to come.

 Adam is a guitarist and bassist, as well as a songwriter and educator.
 He is currently completing his studies at University of Massachusetts, with a double Bachelors in Music Education and Jazz Guitar.
 He has taught private lessons out of Umass, and is currently the bassist and back up vocalist of the band Immuter.
 He has experience performing in Boston and other popular areas around Massachusetts, and also collaborates with different artists, working on singles, mixing, recording, vocals, etc.